 - If your budget is limited or fixed, I can adjust the depth of service to suit.
 However, there’s no escaping the word count: more words = more time.

-- If your budget requires it, I can provide a fixed quote.
+- I can provide a fixed quote if you are working to a specific budget.
 If I get the work done inside the time, I still only charge for the time worked.

 - There’s also a complexity factor that goes into providing a quote.
 If your project includes plenty of tables, dozens of references, a million quotes, or loads of content in different languages, this will take more time due to the necessity to fact-check, cross-reference etc. So you will be charged more.